Skip navigation

 CASE STUDY

 The 1975 repurposed old merch that didn’t sell from earlier tours by simply printing their new graphic over the old designs.
-Better yet, people could bring old The 1975 shirts (or ANY old shirt) to their concerts and get the same screen print done then and there!
+What’s more, people could bring ANY old shirt to their concerts and get the same screen print done then and there!

 CASE STUDY: More than just a merch stand